kimmobrunfeldt/releasor/README.md

 * Bump version number in *package.json*.
 * Commit *package.json* to git with a configurable message.
 Default is `Release {{ version }}`.
 * Create a new tag with configurable string.
 Default is `{{ version }}` without any prefixes.
+* Publish module to NPM with `npm publish`.
 * Push new tag to remote, usually GitHub.
-* Publish module to NPM with `npm publish`.
+* Push commits to remote, usually GitHub.

 ![](docs/releasor.gif)